The best way to start this guide is to explain what a button without logic does. A Touch Button has to execution lists; On Press and On Event.

 With the knowledge of the IF statement you can create radio buttons using the logic to set the state of other buttons.
 We have created an extended guide on radio buttons which shows how to create such a button step by step.

-With the custom states you can create very complex structures for your buttons.
-Custom states are global and work across buttons and pages.
-We have made specific guide for custom states so check that out.
+Values can hold a value and can be used in actions, events and much more.
+With Values you can create very complex structures for your buttons.
+Values are global and work across buttons and pages.
+We have made specific guide for Values so check that out.

-You can combine all the logic functions to make complex systems of buttons such as the master and slave button.
+You can combine all the logic functionality to make complex systems of buttons such as the master and slave button.